-- 1. A candidate for graduation must have a C average at Troy University (2.0 on a 4.0 scale). - 2.
+- 1. A candidate for graduation must have an overall C average (2.0 on a 4.0 scale) on Troy University courses. - 2.
+A candidate for graduation must have an overall C cumulative average (2.0 on a 4.0 scale). - 3.
 A candidate for graduation must have a C average in the major field.
-This includes hours and grade points earned at other universities and colleges as converted to the Troy University system scale (2.0 on a 4.0 scale).
+This includes hours and grade points earned at other universities and colleges as converted to the Troy University scale (2.0 on a 4.0 scale).